rjdeliveryomaha/courierinvoice/extras/includes/README.md

 ### clientChargesEntryExclude

-Indexed array
+Indexed array with 2 indices.

 This setting removes charges for clients ticket entry (request) form.

-Index 0 admin clients.
+Index 0: Indexed array of charges to remove for admin clients.

-Index 1 daily clients.
+Index 1: Indexed array of charges to remove for daily clients.

 ### clientChargesQueryExclude

-Indexed array
+Indexed array with 2 indices

 This setting removes charges for client ticket query form.

-Index 0 admin clients.
+Index 0: Indexed array of charges to remove for admin clients.

-Index 1 daily clients.
+Index 1: Indexed array of charges to remove for daily clients.

 ### orgChargesQueryExclude